-- a) it must be relevant to the case being heard; and - it must be admissible, that is, it must comply with Cyprus law of evidence. - 4.9 Are factual or expert witnesses required to present themselves for pre-trial deposition and are witness statements/expert reports exchanged prior to trial?
+- (a) it must be relevant to the case being heard; and - (b) it must be admissible, that is, it must comply with Cyprus law of evidence. - 4.9 Are factual or expert witnesses required to present themselves for pre-trial deposition and are witness statements/expert reports exchanged prior to trial?

-There is no requirement for factual or expert witnesses to present themselves for pre trial deposition.
-The judge may on application order the discovery of witness statements or expert reports at the pre trial stage.
-See question 4.10 for more detail.
-Without the granting of such an application, pre-trial exchange of such documents is not a legal requirement.
+There is no requirement for factual or expert witnesses to present themselves for pre-trial deposition.
+As described in question 4.10 the judge may on application order the discovery of witness statements or expert reports at the pre-trial stage.
+Without the granting of such an application pre-trial exchange of such documents is not a legal requirement.
+Nevertheless, it has become common practice in recent years for the courts to issue directions for disclosure of documents pre-trial, without an application.